-I had taken one of me Lima Mk1 rebuilds with me as I was interested in comparing the models.
-It was interesting to note that when compared with the EasyBuild kit, the Lima model isn't as bad as I though it was: it is about 2cm too short in length and the arc of the roof isn't high enough.
+I had taken one of my Lima Mk1 rebuilds with me as I was interested in comparing the models.
+It was interesting to note that when compared with the EasyBuild kit, the Lima model isn't as bad as I thought it was: it is about 2cm too short in length and the arc of the roof isn't high enough.

 The EasyBuild kits seemed to me to be the 'Rosebud KitMaster' Mk1 coaches of 7mm scale, however, the quality is immediately noticeable as being a lot better.
 They really are straightforward kits to build.

 Anyway, to cut a long story short, I volunteered to build one of Steve's kits for him and this article documents that process - building an SK coach.

 You really cannot do any modelling of Mark 1 coaches without the Keith Parkin book 'British Railways Mark 1 Coaches' ISBN 0-906899-49-4.

 This book is generally recognised as the 'authority' on Mark 1 coaches.
 I find it a particularly useful reference for finding original region allocations and the numbering ranges allocated to each region.

 EasyBuild also provide a comprehensive instruction booklet which can be obtained from their website.
 I printed it out and kept it to hand as it contains many hints and tips which are well worth using during construction, particularly around the order of doing things.